douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * plifaciligi - to facilitate
 * plifortigi - to strengthen
 * pligrandi - to enlarge
-* pligrandigi - to enlarge
+* pligrandigi - to enlarge, to augment
 * pligrandiĝi - to enlarge, to grow
 * pligrandiĝo - enlargement
-* pliigi - to increase
+* pliigi - to increase, to boost
 * pliiĝi - to rise, to increase
 * pliiĝo - rise, increase
+* plilarĝigi - to broaden
+* plimalbonigi - to aggravate
 * plimulto - majority
 * plorado - weeping
 * plori - to weep, to cry